 TRAC strongly encourages tenants to put all communication regarding their tenancy in writing.
-Even if you currently have a good relationship with your landlord and resolve issues informally, you may one day need evidence of your requests, or other communication.
+Even if you have a positive relationship with your landlord and resolve issues informally, you may one day need evidence of your requests, or other communication.
 If you speak to your landlord about an issue regarding your tenancy, it is always a good idea to follow up in writing.
-TRAC has developed template letters on various topics to help you do this.
-The letters may be edited to include your information and the details relevant to your situation.
+TRAC has developed template letters on various topics to help you with this.
+The letters may be edited to include your specific information details.

-IMPORTANT: Because these letters can be changed and manipulated, TRAC does not assume any responsibility for consequences that arise from their use.
-Please see TRAC’s Disclaimer at the bottom of our website.
+IMPORTANT: Since these letters can be changed and manipulated, TRAC does not assume any responsibility for consequences that arise from their use.
+Please see TRAC’s Disclaimer for more information.

-You can give this notice to your landlord if you plan on moving out early after receiving a two-month Notice to End Tenancy for landlord’s use of property.
-Giving this notice does not affect your right to compensation in the amount of one month’s rent.
+You can give this notice to your landlord if you plan on moving out early after receiving a Two or Four Month Eviction Notice.
+This notice does not affect your right to one month of rent as compensation.

 Landlords are generally responsible for treating infestations.
-You can give your landlord this letter if you have found, or think you have found, pests in your unit.
+Give your landlord this letter if you have found, or think you have found, pests in your unit.

 There are strict rules for how and when a landlord can enter your unit.
-See our page on Landlord Entry for details.
-You can give your landlord this letter if they are entering your unit illegally.
+See TRAC’s webpage, Landlord Entry, for details.
+Give your landlord this letter if they are entering your unit illegally.

-Landlords are only allowed to charge a 1/2 month’s rent for a security or pet damage deposit.
-If your landlord charged you more than a 1/2 month’s rent, you may be allowed to deduct the overpayment from your rent.
-If you choose to do that, you can give them this letter to explain why you are paying less rent.
+Landlords are only allowed to charge half of one month’s rent for a security or pet damage deposit.
+If your landlord charged you more than this, you may be allowed to deduct the overpayment from your rent.
+If you choose to do that, give them this letter to explain why you are paying less rent.

 Your landlord must give you a copy of the signed tenancy agreement within 21 days.
-If your landlord has not done this, you can use this letter to request a copy.
+If your landlord has not done this, use this letter to request a copy.

 Landlords are required to provide receipts for rent paid in cash.
 If you have paid in cash and have not received a receipt, you can use this letter to request one.
 When paying rent in the future, you may want to consider bringing a witness, as well as your own rent receipts.

-When a landlord wants to take away or restrict a non-essential service or facility, they must provide the tenant with 30 days’ written notice and reduce the rent to compensate.
+If your landlord wants to take away or restrict a non-essential service or facility, they must provide you with 30 days’ written notice and reduce your rent.
 If your landlord has taken away a service or facility, such as internet or storage, you can use this letter to request a rent reduction.
-See our page Services and Facilities for more details.
+See TRAC’s webpage, Services and Facilities, for more details.

 Landlords may never terminate or restrict an essential service or facility.
 Examples could include heat, hot water, and electricity.